 In a survey of 55 students who participated in clubs and societies 95% of students stated that they had developed new skills and 90% experienced personal growth (Preedy, 2017).
 Students who participate in extra-curricular activity at university (sport, societies, volunteering) are more likely to gain graduate level employment.
 These graduates are more likely to be happier, command higher salaries and be more positive about their prospects.

-Whether you are into Choir or Cricket, LGBT Society or Live Music, you'll enjoy meeting like-minded people; and if we don't have the society you want then the Student Union will help you to get one started.
+If we don't have the society you want then Marjon Student Union will help you to get it started.

 Student Representatives are the voice of students at Plymouth Marjon University.
 They are elected/volunteer at the start of the academic year to represent their course mates at Staff Student Liaison Committees (SSLCs) and the Student Experience Council (SEC).
 They are therefore expected to attend SSLCs for their programmes, as well as attending SEC as often as possible.
 Within SSLCs an issue relating to their course can be raised.
 If this is unable to be resolved at an SSLC or needs further action, the Student Reps can raise it at SEC.

 The role of the Student Rep is a highly rewarding one.
 You will make a real difference to the student experience by discussing and influencing important decisions and changes at the University.

 As well as being a great addition to your CV, acting as a Student Representative will stand you in good stead for your future career when you may have to participate in your employer’s meetings, or even organise and run your own meetings!